eryxcoop/cardano-zk-aiken/aiken-zk/milestone_example/custom_example_with_lists/CUSTOM_EXAMPLE.md

 This will create a new aiken file in ```validators/compare_head_final.ak``` which has an embedded Groth16 verification key for the circom code we defined in ```compare_head.circom```.
 You can check it out if you want.

 ## Building with Aiken
-Now we're going to use the original aiken tool to build the automatically generated code.
+Now we're going to use the original Aiken tool to build the automatically generated code.
 For this, you just need to run
 ```bash
 aiken build
 ```
 without changing your directory (meaning, in the same directory that the ```aiken.toml``` file is located, which should be the same one that contains the ```validators``` directory).
 If the build is successfull, we can move to the next steps.

-## Locking funds using the
+## Generate the proof
+We're going to continue with